-sector of farming in the country's westernmost
+sector of farming in Canada's westernmost

-million pounds (840,000 barrels) of fruit annually.
+The B.C. cranberry industry produces more than 43,000 tonnes of fruit annually.
 This constitutes approximately 12 percent of North American production and the province is currently the largest

 producer of cranberries in Canada.

 B.C. is the largest raspberry producer in Canada, more than 10,000 tonnes annually on just 5,000 acres of farmland.
 Only three percent of raspberries are sold fresh—the rest are processed into jams, jellies, drinks, canned and frozen retail and wholesale packs and bakery product.

 B.C. accounts for about one-quarter of the Canadian

 production of strawberries.
 This amounts to more than 1,400 tonnes of fruit.
 However, Canada consumes far more strawberries than it produces.
 The bulk of fresh imports come from California and Florida with processed imports originating from California, Poland and Mexico.